 - Pay for your classes with the Cashiers Office.

 The Post Baccalaureate Certificate Program (18 semester credit hours)

 The Certificate program prepares our students for the changing nature of professions, businesses, and community services.
 The Certificate program is beneficial for those who have already received a graduate degree, but would like to specialize in conflict resolution as a new area of focus.
 It is also appropriate for those who possess an undergraduate degree and are seeking to obtain fundamental knowledge of the conflict resolution field of study or for professionals who have already earned a graduate degree in their professional field, but who would benefit from academic study of applications of conflict resolution in their current profession.

 Any earned credits in this certificate program can be counted toward the MA in conflict resolution, if the student applies for and is accepted to the master’s program at a later date.
-This is why the admissions criteria are the same for both programs.
-We recommend that all students take the MAT test to qualify for admission, though you may also take the GRE.

 Certificate students should work with their adviser to design their own program based on the following courses.

 PCS 600, Principles & Practice of Conflict Management & Resolution

 Core Courses (6 credits): Take 2 of the following 3 core courses

 PCS 605, Skills and Techniques of Conflict Management

 PCS 606, Organizational Conflict: Diagnostic and Intervention Tools